greeffjean/The-Delta-Assignment/README.md

 API Mocker -- https://mswjs.io/

+# If I had more time

+I would improve the look and feel, and add esLint to the project.

 # Time spent

 I spent quite a while on this, 7h, without Typescript I could have done it in 5h, and if I was not using redux maybe 4h.